Simple-Innovation/simple-react-router/DEPLOYMENT.md

 Notes:

 - If you are creating the service principal locally, first ensure `az account show` returns the subscription you intend to use.
 Use `az account set` to switch if needed.
-- The `AZURE_SUBSCRIPTION_ID` GitHub secret should match the subscription you select here; the workflow uses that secret when performing infrastructure deployments.
+- The `AZURE_SUBSCRIPTION_ID` repository Variable should match the subscription you select here; the workflow reads the subscription id from a repository Variable named `AZURE_SUBSCRIPTION_ID`.

 ### 1. Create an Azure Service Principal